-With the Atlantic hurricane season upon us from this month to end of November, it is critical that community and property management companies have a solid emergency preparedness plan to protect the community.
+With the Atlantic hurricane season upon us from June to November, property management companies need to have an emergency preparedness plan to protect the community.
 An essential component of the plan is implementing a reliable technology platform that can help managers more proactively handle emergencies.
 Such technology platforms enable managers to easily stay in touch with residents, ensure a safer community, and bring back operations to an optimal level of performance.
-Although there are some community and property management software tools in the market, we wanted to share how the ease of use, flexibility, and reliability through Pilera’s tools can benefit management companies and communities alike in an emergency situation and how our clients have benefitted from it.
+Although there are some property management software tools in the market, we wanted to share how the ease of use, flexibility, and reliability through Pilera’s tools can benefit management companies and communities alike in an emergency situation and how our clients have benefitted from it.

 1) Resident data

-Managers need to have access to accurate information quickly and on the go.
-The accuracy of information ensures that managers can effectively reach residents and that no information will be lost in transit.
-Many management companies/communities require that residents keep their contact information up-to-date in an online portal.
-In Pilera, residents have the ability to keep all of their information – phone numbers, email addresses, physical addresses, pets, and vehicles – current.
-Managers also receive frequent reports to their inbox on any phone numbers, text, or email addresses that are unreachable in the system, so that they can personally reach out to the resident and get it corrected.
+Managers need to have access to accurate information quickly and on the go in order to successfully implement their community’s emergency preparedness plan.
+The accuracy of information ensures that managers can effectively reach residents and that they don’t lose any information in transit.
+Many management companies require that residents keep their contact information up-to-date in an online portal.
+In Pilera, residents have the ability to keep all of their information current.
+This includes phone numbers, email addresses, physical addresses, pets, and vehicles.
+Managers also receive frequent reports to their inbox on any contact information that is invalid.
+That way, they can personally reach out to the resident and correct it.

 2) Automated communications

-If a major storm or inclimate weather is approaching the community, it’s vital for managers to send residents important messages or resources to help them prepare or evacuate.
-In Pilera’s communication platform, managers can send “force” emergency calls which bypass resident preferences in order to send urgent messages.
-These messages are sent to the email/phone the resident has on file and translated in the language that they choose.
+When a major storm is approaching the community, managers need to send residents important messages or resources to help them prepare or evacuate.
+In Pilera’s communication platform, managers can send “force” emergency calls that bypass resident preferences.
 Managers can opt to send messages to not only owners and tenants but other occupants residing in the community.
-During Hurricane Sandy in 2012, Pilera saw an uptick in messages being sent by more than 238 times the site’s normal usage with managers sending time-sensitive messages to their communities.
+During Hurricane Sandy, Pilera saw an uptick in messages being sent by more than 238 times the site’s normal usage.
 Our system was able to effectively withstand the high volume of calls being made.

 3) Document management